BenjaminVincent/MazeProject/README.md

 # Maze Generator
-This is a project designed to practice: algorithm implementation, programming in Java, and producing standalone applications <br />
+This is a project designed to practice: algorithm implementation, programming in Java, and producing standalone applications

 # Contributers
 - Benjamin Vincent (BenjaminVincent)